Calling Open Streets Vendors/Sponsors!

 - Police will be on-site for the duration of the event.

-- We will work closely with you to provide the best possible access for staff and customers, especially if your business entrance is located on the event route.
+- We'll work closely with you to provide the best possible access for staff and customers, especially if your business entrance is located on the event route.

 - In some cases, we will establish and sign detour routes for your customers to safely access your establishment.
 In limited cases, we will allow volunteers to escort your customers directly to your business.